NCAR/finn/README.md

 If you use Windows and using `Docker Destkop for Windows`, easiest way to check diskuse from Windows is to find the size of `C:\Users\Public\Documents\Hyper-V\Virtual hard disks\MobyLinuxVM.vhdx`.
 This is the virtual disk image (disk space) for Linux virtual machine.
 Docker is started from this Linux virtual machine, and finn preprocessor is running on top of docker.
 When finn prorpocessor is set up but starting any analysis, the size of this file was about 10GB.
 After running global, annual, MODIS/VIIRS combined case, the size grew to 76GB.

 In order to wipe intermediate data in the database, you'd have to delete each schema in the database.
-A query which does this clean-up will be provided soon.

-**[TODO]** Adapt these methods to come up with such query: https://stackoverflow.com/questions/21361169/postgresql-drop-tables-with-query https://stackoverflow.com/questions/2596624/how-do-you-find-the-disk-size-of-a-postgres-postgresql-table-and-its-indexes .
-With that, insturction would be `!psql -d finn -f the_wiper.sql`

-**[TODO]** In order to reclaim the disk space, the Hyper-V virtual machine's virtual image needs to be shrunk to smaller size.
-Not sure this is automatic, or user need to go into Hyper-V manager.
+At this point, suggested approach for manually deleting those intermediate would be to use QGIS to access the postgis database (hostname = localhost, port = 5432, databse = finn, user = finn, password = finn), use DB manager (from manu, Databae => DB Manager...), connect to database (PostGIS, new connection, and specify access information), and identify af_XXX schema where you dont need to keep, and also tables in raster schema for imported raster you dont need.

+I try to write a notebook which allows this management/cleanup at some point, if i have enough time.
+Let me know if you need this feature desperately, i try harder to find time.

-#### 9.3 Remove/Recreate/Update docker components
+#### 9.4 Remove/Recreate/Update docker components

 ##### Overview of docker components